Should the Anglican Church reconsider its demolition of the Christ Church Cathedral?

-Brownlee is overseas and was also unavailable.
+Brownlee is overseas and was unavailable to comment.

-The current method being used to pull down the Christ Church Cathedral may not be the safest, engineers say.
+The current method being used to pull down Christ Church Cathedral may not be the safest, engineers say.

-Thornton, whose expertise was seismic strengthening and temporary support and bracing, questioned whether taking the cathedral down "slate by slate, stone by stone from a man in a bucket in a crane" was the safest option.
+Thornton, whose expertise is seismic strengthening and temporary support and bracing, questioned whether taking the cathedral down "slate by slate, stone by stone from a man in a bucket in a crane" was the safest option.

-"We are concerned that once they start demolition, there will come times when it's not safe to put a man in a bucket and those areas will have to be knocked down, which perhaps eliminates the possibility getting out the artefacts," he told The Press yesterday.
+"We are concerned that once they start demolition there will come times when it's not safe to put a man in a bucket and those areas will have to be knocked down, which perhaps eliminates the possibility getting out the artefacts," he told The Press yesterday.

-"More importantly, from a common sense point of view, we soon came to the view that a much greater part of the building could be retained than what was being planned."
+"More importantly, from a commonsense point of view, we soon came to the view that a much greater part of the building could be retained than what was being planned."